Chavela at Carnegie Hall

-Chavela at Carnegie Hall, also known as Chavela Live at Carnegie Hall, is a live album by Mexican singer Chavela Vargas.
+Chavela at Carnegie Hall, also known as Chavela Live at Carnegie Hall, and En Carnegie Hall in Spanish, is a live album by Mexican singer Chavela Vargas.
 It was recorded live at Carnegie Hall in New York City on September 15, 2003.
-In 2019, it was selected by Mitú as one of the "Spanish-Language Albums Changed The Face And Feel Of The Music Industry".
+In 2019, it was selected by Mitú as one of the Spanish-Language Albums that "Changed The Face And Feel Of The Music Industry".
 Graphic designer Rafael Esquer of Alfalfa Studio created the special collector's edition of the CD packaging with a custom foil-embossed double cover and a 20-page book of his original illustrations.